In Depth Patient Reports - default

 Nasal Canula.
 Using a nasal canula, oxygen is delivered through a long, thin plastic tube that runs from the oxygen tank to small plastic prongs that fit in the nostrils.
 The tube can be very long when attached to a stationary tank in order to accommodate walking throughout a house, or relatively short when attached to a portable unit.

-A reservoir pouch is a recent innovation added to this device that provides an extra rush of oxygen when a patient starts to inhale.
+A reservoir pouch is an innovation added to this device that provides an extra rush of oxygen when a patient starts to inhale.
 This method is inexpensive and easy to use, but some patients are embarrassed by its appearance under their noses.

 Transtracheal Oxygen.
 Transtracheal oxygen is delivered directly into the windpipe (trachea) through a catheter tube implanted by a surgeon.
 The device is inconspicuous, and patients are very likely to use it.
-Long-term complications may include infection, dislodgment, and blockage by mucus, which can be very serious.
-Complications of the procedure itself occur in 3 - 5% of cases and can include lung spasms and uncontrollable coughing.
+Long-term complications may include infection, dislodgement, and blockage by mucus, which can be very serious.
+Complications of the procedure itself occur in 3 to 5% of cases and can include lung spasms and uncontrollable coughing.

 Electronic Demand Devices.
 Electronic devices that sense the beginning of a breath and deliver a pulse of oxygen are also available, although they are complicated, expensive, and have a risk for mechanical failure.
 Newer units have a continuous flow bypass switch that allows oxygen to still be delivered if the battery runs down.